elamperti/shlack/README.md

   * `--icon`: An emoji name; colons around it aren't required.
 Defaults to the icon defined in the hook configuration.
   * `--debug`: prints hook URL and payload to stdout instead of posting to Slack

+## Caveats
+If a message wasn't defined using `--text`, Shlack will wait for input on stdin only for 2 seconds, otherwise the script would hang forever when stdin is empty.

 ## License
 Copyright (C) 2016  Enrico Lamperti
 GNU GPL v2, see [LICENSE](./LICENSE) file for more information.